yclas/documentation/how-to-add-banner.md

 categories: Appearance
 tags: [Appearance]
 permalink: /how-to-add-banner/
-keywords: banners, advertise, commercial, widget, header, sidebar, footer
+keywords: banners, advertise, commercial, widget, header, sidebar, footer, adsense, ads.txt, adstxt
 ---
 Monetize your Yclas website by adding commercial banners.
 Banners can be added to the header, footer, sidebar or in a random position in the listings page, as an image or HTML code.